Raulster24/raulster24.github.io/README.md

-# shiftleft.github.io
-Blog on Testing, Devops, my personal opinions and curated topics
+#Blog on Testing, Devops, my personal opinions and curated topics